FOVI: A biologically-inspired foveated interface for deep vision models: Appendix

 \paragraph*{The log-polar image model}

 As seen in Figure \ref{fig:simple_cortical_mag}, the complex log model leads to a sensor manifold that is curved and disjointed at the vertical meridian, making computer vision applications difficult.
 A simplified version of this logarithmic mapping approach was thus developed, known as the log-polar mapping.
 This approach produces a grid-like image output, by simplifying the complex log: $\log{(z+a)}=\log{(re^{i\theta}+a)}$ as two dimensions of $\log{(r + a)}$ and $\theta$, where independent sampling can be done along each dimension.
 However, since an equal number of angles is selected at each radius, the resolution along the angular dimension is highly eccentricity-dependent, and this depends on the value of $a$.
 If $a=0$, this approach would be correct, since $\log(re^{i\theta})=\log(r) + i\theta$, that is, the complex plane of $r$ and $\theta$, matching the approach first developed by \citep{weiman_logarithmic_1979}.
 However, the log has a singularity at $a=0$, and thus cannot be used in practice to model foveal eccentricities.
 Setting $a>0$ removes the foveal singularity, but grid-sampling then introduces anisotropy.
 As a result, circular receptive fields drawn on a log-polar image with $a>0$ can have very different shapes across various eccentricities.
 As $r$ increases, the aspect ratio of receptive fields increases in the tangential direction; for reasonably large values of $a$ (which can be helpful in not oversampling low to medium resolution images), this results in highly elongated peripheral receptive fields, in stark disagreement with empirical data \citep{motter_central_2009}.
 Thus, there is an inherent trade-off: at small values of $a$, the foveal magnification becomes extreme, but anisotropy is less severe, whereas at larger values of $a$, the foveal magnification becomes more realistic, but anisotropy becomes more severe.
+This approach has been used in several works, including recent work of \citep{pmlr-v243-gahl24a,jeremie_retinotopic_2024}; for an earlier review see \citep{javier_traver_review_2010}.

 \paragraph*{Warped Cartesian approaches}

 \citet{basu_alternative_1995} introduced a related foveated sensing approach, also based on the complex logarithm \citep{schwartz_computational_1980}, that yields a warped Cartesian image.
 However, as they note, this approach also leads to anisotropies in the periphery.
 A similar approach was used in recent deep learning approaches by \citet{wang_use_2021} and \citet{da_costa_convolutional_2024}, which both define a magnification function that depends only on eccentricity, though differing slightly from that inherent to the complex log.
 However, all of these models can be grouped into the family of warped cartesian image sensors, which show radially elongated receptive fields in the periphery.
 We illustrate the anisotropy and warping of receptive fields in Figure \ref{fig:warped_cartesian}.
 Additionally, these models do not have a corresponding cortical space that can be mapped to visual cortex, foregoing some of the possible benefits in spatially relating activations in the model directly to brain responses.